alexengrig/lambdax/README.md

 ### Others

-Others snippets are available in [The Central Repository](https://search.maven.org/artifact/io.github.alexengrig/lambdax/0.2.0/jar).
+Other snippets are available in [The Central Repository](https://search.maven.org/artifact/io.github.alexengrig/lambdax/0.2.0/jar).

 ## License